SkooveLearn PianoDownload on the App Store

 The inversions of the F# major chord

-• First inversion: This inversion places F# at the top of the chord, leaving A# as the lowest note.
+• First Inversion: This inversion moves F# to the top, placing A# as the lowest note.

-• Second inversion: This inversion places both F# and A# at the top, leaving C# as the lowest note.
+• Second Inversion: This inversion shifts both F# and A# to the top, making C# the lowest note.

 How to play F# major first inversion?

 To play the first inversion of the F# major piano chord, start with A# as the lowest note.
-Next, play C# above it and finally add F# as the highest note.
-This gives the chord a fresh sound that’s great for smooth transitions between chords.
+Next, play C# above it and finally, place F# at the top.
+This gives new life with a different voicing that is great for smooth chord transitions.

 For the right hand, use these fingers: